kyriri/treinadev8-2shipping/README.md

 For demonstration purposes, this app comes with some pre-loaded examples.
 These credentials can be used to access the app:
 - admin: admin@email.com, password: 123456
 - user :  user@email.com, password: 123456

+And this is an example of a tracking link accessible by an unlogged person: http://localhost:3000/deliveries/HU876592369BR

 ### Database